-The Annapurna Circuit is the ultimate trek in terms of variety and adventure.
+The Annapurna Circuit Trek is the ultimate trek in terms of variety and adventure in Nepal.
 With her you will shrug shoulders with polite Brahmins, gutsy Gurungs, regal Ghales, smiling Lobas and hospitable Thakalis.
 With her, you will earn bragging rights for scrambling past one of the highest mountain passes and gliding through one of the deepest river valleys.
-With her, you will have mountains for breakfast, plunge pools for lunch and milky way for dinner.
-Musk Deers, Blue Sheep, Griffons and Monals will give you company while primulas, irises and rhododendrons will light up your way.
+With her, you will have mountains for breakfast, plunge pools for lunch and the milky way for dinner.
+Musk Deer, Blue Sheep, Griffons, and Monals will give you company while primulas, irises and rhododendrons will light up your way.

 And besides the obvious, the Annapurna Circuit trek also offers alluring bonuses that you would want to grab and add up to your itinerary.
 Know the Best Side-trips of Annapurna Circuit.